simp/simp-doc/docs/common/Client_Management.rst

 Before installing clients, the system should consist of the following minimum requirements:

--  Hardware/:term:`Virtual Machine` : Capable of running RHEL 6 or 7 ; 64-bit compatible
+-  Hardware/:term:`Virtual Machine (VM)` : Capable of running RHEL 6 or 7 ; 64-bit compatible

 -  RAM: 512 MB